How We Work

 At the heart of REDRESS is its direct work with survivors of torture and related international crimes.

-In order to maximize our impact, we work at multiple levels.
+In order to maximise our impact, we work at multiple levels.

 - Grassroots: we work with torture survivors directly, victims’ associations and grassroots organizations;